dekamz/SagarDhadkeTech/wp-content/plugins/elementskit-lite/readme.txt

 This Pricing Table widget offers lots of styling options including a table with default style, table 04 column with gradient style,   table block 03 columns with gradient red color style, pricing grid 03 columns with box shadow style, table 03 column with box-shadow custom style.

 == 17.
 Progress Bar Widget ==
-[ **Progress Bar Widget** ](https://wpmet.com/plugin/elementskit/progressbar/) - Visualize your project’s progress with our progress bar widget.
+[ **Progress Bar Widget** ](https://wpmet.com/plugin/elementskit/progressbar/) - Visualize your projectâ€™s progress with our progress bar widget.
 Using it, you can showcase skills, success rates, future goal predictions, or project progress with lots of styles and control options.

 [ Check out our video screencast ](https://www.youtube.com/watch?v=LJRu_nMqUtY&feature=youtu.be) This widget offers lots of styling options including the progress bar with line shape, fatter line, animated skill bar line with shadow, percentage bar line with white background, bar line with a rounded style, bar with tooltip, skill bar with tooltip square, dots style, and tooltip circle point.